Teach patterns, combinations, and permutations with ice cream flavors!

 After four flavors, the pattern was easy to see.
 The number of different double dip cones that you can make is equal to the number of flavors multiplied by itself.

-If we had not counted chocolate on top of vanilla as different from vanilla on top of chocolate, we would have gotten this pattern:
+If we had not counted chocolate on top of strawberry as different from strawberry on top of chocolate, we would have gotten this pattern:

 1/1